-AMG ADVANCED METALLURGICAL GROUP N.V.
-PROFESSOR STEVE HANKE, CHAIRMAN WILLEM VAN HASSEL, VICE CHAIRMAN HERB DEPP DONATELLA CECCARELLI DAGMAR BOTTENBRUCH WARMOLT PRINS March 11, 2022 Dear Shareholder, as Chairman of the Remuneration Committee of the Supervisory Board, I am pleased to share with you the 2021 Remuneration Report of AMG Advanced Metallurgical Group N.V. ("the Company," "AMG NV" or "AMG").
+Dear Shareholder, as Chairman of the Remuneration Committee of the Supervisory Board, I am pleased to share with you the 2022 Remuneration Report of AMG Advanced Metallurgical Group N.V. ("the Company," "AMG NV" or "AMG").

-AMG's shareholders voted last year to accept our proposed changes to the Remuneration Policy.
+AMG's shareholders voted in 2021 to accept our proposed changes to the Remuneration Policy.
 The policy was significantly changed as a response to shareholder concerns and in conjunction with significant engagement with proxy advisors, corporate governance experts, and direct meetings with shareholders.
 AMG and its Supervisory Board remain committed to shareholder engagement and will continue to engage with shareholders as remuneration disclosure requirements continue to change.

-The key changes to our Annual Bonus structure include:
+The key changes to our Annual Bonus structure included:

 - Reducing the maximum Annual Bonus opportunity from 300% of target to 200% in line with best practice.
 The target as a percentage of salary remains unchanged.
-The stretch target of 200% will continue to be paid out only upon the highest levels of attainment against all performance measures, and we will maintain a 0% payout should the threshold targets not be met. - Introducing quantifiable, verifiable, and strategically aligned ESG targets to our Annual Bonus award at a weighting of 20% for the 2021 reporting year. - Reducing the Personal Target weighting from 20% to 10% and the Financial Targets from 80% to 70%.
+The stretch target of 200% will continue to be paid out only upon the highest levels of attainment against all performance measures, and we will maintain a 0% payout should the threshold targets not be met. - · Introducing quantifiable, verifiable, and strategically aligned ESG targets to our Annual Bonus award at a weighting of 20%. - · Reducing the Personal Target weighting from 20% to 10% and the Financial Targets from 80% to 70%.

-We also simplified the Long Term Incentive Plan and aligned it to best practice, taking into account investor feedback, as follows:
+We also simplified the Long-Term Incentive Plan and aligned it to best practice, taking into account investor feedback, as follows:

-- Share options will no longer be awarded.
-All awards will be in the form of performance share units ("PSUs"), and the Long-Term Incentive Plan will be known as the Performance Share Unit Plan going forward. - PSUs will feature a 3-year performance period and an additional 2-year holding period in line with the Dutch Corporate Governance Code. - For 2021, payouts will be based 100% on relative Total Shareholder Return versus the global sector peers we utilize to benchmark Management Board pay.
-Due to the cyclical nature of some of AMG's products, the Supervisory Board believes that a relative measure versus AMG's industry peers is the best way to incentivize the Management Board to outperform its industry over time. - For awards granted as of 2021, there will no longer be any vesting of the PSUs for performance below the 50th percentile, in line with best market practice.
+- · Share options will no longer be awarded.
+All awards will be in the form of performance share units ("PSUs"), and the Long-Term Incentive Plan will be known as the Performance Share Unit Plan going forward. - PSUs will feature a 3-year performance period and an additional 2-year holding period in line with the Dutch Corporate Governance Code. - · Going forward, payouts will be based 100% on relative Total Shareholder Return versus the global sector peers we utilize to benchmark Management Board pay.
+Due to the cyclical nature of some of AMG's products, the Supervisory Board believes that a relative measure versus AMG's industry peers is the best way to incentivize the Management Board to outperform its industry over time. - · For awards granted, there will no longer be any vesting of the PSUs for performance below the 50th percentile, in line with best market practice.